Elizabeth Debicki: Early work and international roles (2011–2016)

-From June to July 2013, Debicki played Madame in the Sydney Theatre Company's production of Jean Genet's play The Maids, with Cate Blanchett starring as Claire and Isabelle Huppert as Solange.
-She won the best newcomer award at the Sydney Theatre Awards for her performance.
-In 2014, the play transferred off-Broadway at the New York City Center.
-Around this same time, Debicki also starred in a 13-minute short film called GÖDEL, incomplete and made an appearance as a guest star in the third season of the Australian television series Rake.
+In 2013, Debicki played Madame in the Sydney Theatre Company production of Jean Genet's The Maids, opposite Cate Blanchett as Claire and Isabelle Huppert as Solange.
+The Guardian noted her imposing stage presence and the use of small movements and phrasing to show Madame's hold over the maids.
+She won the best newcomer award at the Sydney Theatre Awards, and the production later played at the New York City Center.
+She also appeared in the third season of the Australian television series Rake.
+In 2015, Debicki appeared in Guy Ritchie's The Man from U.N.C.L.E., Justin Kurzel's Macbeth, and the biographical adventure film Everest.